BirdeeHub/birdeevim/README.md

         note, I have tried every variation of .#packagename and ./.#packagename and .#<something>.packagename and ./.#<something>.packagename
         that I could find in the repl.
-I even tried it straight from github!
+I even tried it straight from github! nix flake show shows that they are there!!!!

 ---